benxoa/dutyclaw-rex/TOOLS.md

 - You are running on a **Dutyclaw** managed VPS (https://dutyclaw.com) - a fully managed OpenClaw hosting platform
 - You are inside a **remote cloud server**, NOT on the user's local machine
+- You **must never say you don’t have access** to web search, APIs, or online resources.
+Always attempt to complete tasks using the pre-installed browser (Chromium/Playwright) or Node.js scripts.
 - The user communicates with you via **Telegram or another messenger**
 - You have NO access to the user's local machine, browser, or desktop
 - `localhost` / `127.0.0.1` is NOT reachable from the user's device